 Pro Bono Opportunity

-This event is not sponsored by ACC Chicago and is being shared for informational purposes only.
+Dates will be posted at www.cvls.org.
+These events are not sponsored by ACC Chicago and are being shared for informational purposes only.

 The ACC does not endorse any particular pro bono or nonprofit organization or opportunity.
 Please contact the organization directly for more information. *Practice Tip: many organizations provide malpractice insurance for volunteers pursuant to the pro bono work.*